isabella232/sign-integrations.en/help/veeva/install.md

 * Create document fields and renditions.
 * Configure web actions and update the document lifecycle.
 * Create document type user and user role setup.
+* Connect Veeva Vault to Adobe Sign using middleware.

 >[!NOTE]
 >